 • Dairy Free

-TO EXPERIENCE THE FULL HEALTH BENEFITS OF YERBA MATE DAILY, WE RECOMMEND STEEPING 1-2 TABLESPOONS.
+TO EXPERIENCE THE FULL HEALTH BENEFITS OF YERBA MATE DAILY, WE RECOMMEND STEEPING 1 1/2 TEASPOONS OF MATE PER CUP OF WATER.

 The uplifting and nourishing choice of health-minded individuals, yerba mate boasts 24 vitamins and minerals, 15 amino acids and abundant antioxidants.
 Yerba mate is also known for its adaptogen-like qualities, which include reducing the effects of occasional stress.